 The processes licensees use to obtain approval for relief from AMSE code requirements and the use of code cases.

-The licensee’s responsibility for the ISI program (Reference Section Xl-IWA1400 Owner’s Responsibility)
+The licensee’s responsibility for the ISI program (Reference Section Xl-IWA-1400, “Owner’s Responsibility”).

-The role of the Authorized Nuclear Inspector/Authorized Nuclear Inservice Inspector. ( Section Xl-IWA Duties of the
+The role of the Authorized Nuclear Inspector/Authorized Nuclear Inservice Inspector.
+(Reference Section Xl-IWA-2110, “Duties of the Inspector”).

-The tree types of non-destructive examinations methods used during ISI and the specific techniques that fall under each of these categories.
+The three types of non-destructive examinations methods used during ISI and the specific techniques that fall under each of these categories.

 The process used by the NRC to assess/evaluate licensee activities related to monitoring RCS leakage.